Choosing the best restaurants in Cherokee NC is an interesting challenge.

 Our favorite restaurant near Cherokee, the Osaka Sushi Bar & Asian Cuisine is located in Whittier, just 2 miles south of Downtown Cherokee.

-Tucked back in a fairly nondescript strip shopping center, it doesn’t look like much from the outside, and the interior features fairly standard Japanese restaurant decor.
+Tucked back in a fairly nondescript strip shopping center, it doesn’t look like much from the outside, and the interior features the decor you expect from Japanese restaurants.

 But it can be difficult to find quality international cuisine in many Blue Ridge Mountain towns, and Osaka offers better than average sushi, ramen, and other Asian fare.